The Ultimate In Birding Tours

 This is a place of shallow bays, small villages of brightly painted wooden houses, occasional tiny fields, intertidal mudflats, birch and willow scrub, high fells and snow banks, small islands, bogs and dramatic, jagged sea cliffs.

 Birding in this beautiful area is definitely some of the most exciting in Europe!
 Wildfowl are numerous and we should find such species as Common Shelduck, Greater Scaup, Common Eider, Long-tailed Duck, Common and Velvet Scoters, and large flocks of smart Common Mergansers (or Goosanders).
-Best of all are the groups of attractive King Eiders and Steller’s Eiders that can usually be found along the shallow but rocky sections of the coast.
+Best of all are the attractive King Eiders and Steller’s Eiders that can usually be found along the shallow but rocky sections of the coast.
 (However, both eiders have become less common in recent times and occasionally they leave Varangerfjord as early as mid-May, perhaps owing to global warming.)

 Loons (or divers) are common and, in addition to the many Red-throated and Black-throated (or Arctic) Loons, a few Yellow-billed (or White-billed) Loons and sometimes the occasional Common (or Great Northern) Loon summer in the area.